epfl-ada/ada-2021-project-mahj/README.md

 [^2]: https://www.youtube.com/watch?v=_fHfgU8oMSo

 To answer that question, we will try to cluster journals according to different metrics aiming at evaluating the opinion they defend.
-Other people have already obtained similar results[^3] [^4] based on twitter which makes us also expect to get interesting results.
+Other scientists have already obtained similar results[^3] [^4] based on twitter which makes us also expect to get interesting results.

 [^3]: https://www.mediaobservatory.com/